Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 The noise boxes are concatenated and of a fixed length.

 ### fk - File Key
-File keys are encrypted, enclosed enclosed between `---QABEL BOX BLOCK KEY--` and `---QABEL BOX BLOCK KEY END--`.
+File keys are encrypted, enclosed between `---QABEL BOX BLOCK KEY--` and `---QABEL BOX BLOCK KEY END--`.
 The are stored as headers of blocks.

 ### Qabel Identities